-DAA agents that target multiple steps in the HCV replication life cycle have been developed and are highly effective, safe and require a short treatment duration.
+The DAA agents target multiple steps in the HCV replication life cycle, are highly effective and safe and require a short treatment duration.
 Virtually all patients are suitable for DAA therapy, including those previously intolerant of or ineligible for IFN therapy.
-Multiple DAAs have been approved by the Therapeutic Goods Administration (TGA) in Australia, including the NS3 protease inhibitors glecaprevir, grazoprevir and voxilaprevir; the NS5B nucleotide inhibitor sofosbuvir; and the NS5A inhibitors velpatasvir, pibrentasvir, elbasvir and ledipasvir.
+Multiple DAAs have been approved by the TGA in Australia, including the NS3 protease inhibitors glecaprevir, grazoprevir and voxilaprevir; the NS5B nucleotide inhibitor sofosbuvir; and the NS5A inhibitors velpatasvir, pibrentasvir, elbasvir and ledipasvir.
 Several IFN-free regimens combining these DAAs have been PBS-listed for the treatment of people with HCV infection, including people with compensated and decompensated liver disease.

-There are now three pan-genotypic DAA regimens listed on the PBS: sofosbuvir plus velpatasvir, glecaprevir plus pibrentasvir, and sofosbuvir plus velpatasvir plus voxilaprevir.
-Other DAA regimens are all genotype-specific, and each genotype will be considered individually here (Tables 3 and 4).
+There are now three pan-genotypic DAA regimens listed on the PBS: sofosbuvir plus velpatasvir, glecaprevir plus pibrentasvir, and sofosbuvir plus velpatasvir plus voxilaprevir (Table 2).
+Other DAA regimens are all genotype-specific (Table 3).
 The treatment for HCV will continue to evolve, and this consensus statement will be updated as new data emerge.